Kungsbacka

 Kungsbacka (/sv/) is a locality and the seat of Kungsbacka Municipality in Halland County, Sweden, with 19,057 inhabitants in 2010.
-It is a part of Greater Gothenburg Metropolitan Area.
+It is a part of Greater Gothenburg (Göteborg) Metropolitan Area.
+The distance to Gothenburg is 25 km.

 It is one of the most affluent parts of Sweden, in part due to its simultaneous proximity to the countryside and the large city of Gothenburg.
 Its mayor since 2020 is Lisa Andersson.